Ojay97-hub/event-scheduler/README.md

 ##### #1: View a list of upcoming events:

+- Displays a concise list of all upcoming events with key information such as the event name, date, and category.

+- Serves as the first touchpoint for users to explore and discover events, making it easy to browse and decide which events to attend.

 ![EVENT LIST](static/images/features/event_list.png)

 ##### #2: View the details of a specific event:

+- Provides detailed information about a selected event, including the description, date, time, location, capacity, and registration.

+- Gives users the context and specifics they need to determine if they want to attend.

 ![EVENT DETAIL](static/images/features/event_detail.png)

 ##### #5: Filter specific events by category:

+- Allows users to find an event based on categories such as music, tech, or fitness to ensure efficient event browsing.

+- Helps users quickly find events relevant to their interests, enhancing usability and user satisfaction.

 ![CATEGORY FILTER](static/images/features/filter_by_category.png)

 ##### #7: See the event capacity:

+- Displays the total capacity of an event and the number of remaining spots available.
+Shows how popular/unpopular the event is.

+- Creates a sense of urgency and ensures users are aware of how many spots are left, encouraging timely registration.
+This aids event organisers events to reach maximum capacity in a timely manner.

 ![EVENT CAPACITY](static/images/features/event_capacity.png)